Kuadrant/architecture/rfcs/0008-distributed-dns.md

 myapp.pb.apps.com/24.34.45.56: hir01fcd; aoe8912;
 ```

+If a failing health check results in the IP being removed, the TXT record should be persisted to ensure the existence of the health check while the IP is absent.

 ##### Handling no IPs published

 If after processing the health checks the result is a DNS Record with no A records, then all of the A records will be persisted (this is to avoid an NXDOMAIN response).
+These values will be retrieved from the TXT records created for the health checks.

 #### Regularly reconcile DNS Records

-As changes to the zone file can happen without triggering an event in the DNS Operator, the operator will need to poll the DNS Provider in order to ensure that it has an accurate set of records to ensure that changes in the zone are not missed. e.g. a cluster would not have health checks for any clusters that were added since it last read the zone.
+As changes to the zone file can happen without triggering an event in the DNS Operator, the operator will need to poll the DNS Provider in order to ensure that it has an accurate set of records. e.g. a cluster would not have health checks for any clusters that were added since it last read the zone.

 This interval is defined in the ProviderSecret `RefreshInterval` and defaults to the shortest TTL it is using in the DNS records.
 This is modifiable to handle a scenario where the DNS Provider is rate-limiting the requests due to being polled too frequently.